 The Drawbacks of Unibody Design

-Although research points to unibody SUVs being safer than body-on-frame ones, differences in the average model age between the two types of vehicles may be a confounding variable.
-Body-on-frame vehicles skew older, and many unrelated improvements in vehicle design have taken place since the shift to monocoques – as well as the advancement of driver assistance technologies that have become available on body-on-frames and unibody vehicles..
+Although testing points to unibody SUVs being safer than body-on-frame ones, differences in the average model age between the two types of vehicles may be a confounding variable.
+Body-on-frame vehicles skew older, and many improvements in vehicle design have taken place since the shift to monocoques.
+That includes the advancement of driver assistance technologies that have become available on body-on-frames and unibody vehicles, too.